-Most mountain bike wheels are equipped with aluminum alloy rims, which provide the best combination of strength, weight, and value.
-At the high end (>$6,000), you’ll find carbon wheels with carbon fiber replacing alloy as the rim material of choice.
+Most mountain bike wheels are equipped with aluminum rims, which provide the best combination of strength, weight, and value.
+At the high end (>$6,000), you’ll find carbon wheels, with carbon fiber replacing alloy as the rim material of choice.

 Use Cases: Match your riding to find your bike.

 If you want one bike to ride singletrack and commute to work on, a hardtail like the Cannondale Trail would be most folks’ first choice.
 If you’re looking for full-suspension, check out an xc dually like the Cannondale Scalpel.